Driving on the Airport

 Step 1: Authorization and Scheduling

-An authorized signatory begins the badging process by completing an authorization form for you.
-Each employer at the airport has a signatory; please see them to start the process.
-If you wish to apply for a badge but are not employed by an airport entity (ex. contractor or hangar tenant), please call the RAP badging office at 605-791-6785 for further information.
+A Rapid City Regional Airport approved authorized signatory begins the badging process for badge holders by completing an authorization form and submitting to the badging office.
+Each employer at the airport has a designated signatory; please see them to start the process.
+If you wish to apply for a badge but are not employed by an airport entity (ex. hangar tenant or contractor), please call the RAP badging office at 605-791-6785 for further information.

 Once your signatory sends the authorization form to the badging office, you can call and schedule an appointment.
 Badge appointments can be scheduled for Monday, Tuesday, and Thursday; 8:00 a.m. - 4:30 p.m.
 Please call 605-791-6785 at least 24 hours in advance to schedule your appointment.
 The badging office is located in Fire Station 8, click here for directions.
 You have 30 days from the time your signatory sends in your authorization form to the badging office to complete the badging process.